-M 14- Spotting Wildlife in Winter-in Winter- Fall is almost over.
+M 14- Spotting Wildlife in Winter- Fall is almost over.
 Nature has been getting itself ready ahead of time for the cold.
 Both the plants and the animals are making preparations.
 Those that make it through the winter need to pack away their food sources, adjust their outer layers to withstand the chill and freezes, and begin to hunker down.
 But when the leaves are off the trees and bushes, and the snow is on the ground, it’s a GREAT time for us to get outside and see the local wildlife that isn’t hibernating!
-Expert wildlife spotter and photographer, Frank Marsden is outside every day, knowing just where to track and find the raccoons, muskrats, foxes, shrews, deer, mink, beaver, waterfowl, eagles and other birds of prey, and songbirds.
+Expert wildlife spotter and photographer, Frank Marsden, is outside every day, knowing just where to track and find the raccoons, muskrats, foxes, shrews, deer, mink, beaver, waterfowl, eagles and other birds of prey, and songbirds.
 He will share his beautiful photos and lead us on an easy hike in the Conservancy’s woods, stream borders, and meadows.
 When the snow comes this year, after hearing his tips and walking with him, you’ll be ready to spot local wildlife in your own back yards and local woods and parks - and you’re welcome to return to the Conservancy to spot these beautiful animals making their living here!
 Check website in event of inclement weather.

 M 15- Miracle Pond- w/ award-winning photographer/author Middleton Evans Rain or shine.
 NOV 15- Sunday 4pm $

 B 22- Colonial Holiday Celebration: Join us for a Colonial Holiday Celebration at Historic Belmont Manor to benefit the programs of the Howard County Conservancy.
 The event will be held from 3-6 pm and will include period reenactments, music, food and drink.
 NOV 22- Sunday 3-6pm $60/person before Nov.16th, $65 after